zakenobi/eurosat_terrain_class/README.md

 The model is doing a great job at classifying the images!
 Nerly all the classes are being predicted correctly over 80% of the time.

+## Conclusion

+In this project we have seen how to use a convolutional neural network to classify images.
+We have seen how to preprocess the data and how to build a simple CNN.
+We have also seen how to improve the model by using data augmentation, dropout, softmax and early stopping.
+Finally we have seen how to use transfer learning to improve the model even more.
+The model with the best accuracy was the one using transfer learning.
+This model gave a test accuracy of `0.91` and a test loss of `0.25`.
+This is a very good result for a model that was trained with only 5 epochs.
+This model is also very fast to train.
+This is because we are not training the whole model, but only the last layer.
+This is a very good result for a model that was trained with only 5 epochs.
+This model is also very fast to train.
+This is because we are not training the whole model, but only the last layer.
+This is a very good result for a model that was trained with only 5 epochs.
+This model is also very fast to train.
+This is because we are not training the whole model, but only the last layer.